Marina Confalone

-Marina Confalone (born 2 June 1951) is an Italian actress born in Naples.
+Marina Confalone (born 2 June 1951) is an Italian actress, screenwriter, theatre director, writer, holder of five David di Donatello awards.

-She has appeared in numerous films including Così parlò Bellavista, The Second Time, Notes of Love, The Vice of Hope for which she won four David di Donatello for Best Supporting Actress, and Incantesimo napoletano, for which she was awarded with a David di Donatello for Best Actress.
+Born in Naples, Italy, she has appeared in numerous films including Così parlò Bellavista, The Second Time, Notes of Love, The Vice of Hope for which she won four David di Donatello for Best Supporting Actress, and Incantesimo napoletano, for which she was awarded with a David di Donatello for Best Actress.